It’s been a while.

 So what gives?
 Well, I’ve been spending most of my time on the front lines: meeting with customers, breaking the ice, laying out the fundamental case for Network Virtualization, face to face, heart to heart.
-Just a whiteboard, rolled up sleves, and a room full of intelligent IT converstationalists.
+Just a whiteboard, rolled up sleeves, and a room full of intelligent IT conversationalists.

 This is, actually, my favorite thing to do.

-I’m not a real big fan of the formal presentation, the pomp and pageant of tech conferences, or endless pontificatating from atop some ivory tower “Office of the CTO” … “customers want this, customers want that, blah, blah, blah”.
+I’m not a real big fan of the formal presentation, the pomp and pageant of tech conferences, or endless pontificating from atop some ivory tower “Office of the CTO” … “customers want this, customers want that, blah, blah, blah”.
 Not to minimize that stuff.
-It’s important too, and there’s always a time and place for that.
+It’s important too, and there’s always a time and place for it.

-When you look what it takes to deploy an application, all the VMs and network services, you’ll find that network provisioning is a tremedous drag — up and down the stack — the VLANs, Firewalls, Load balancers, Routing (VRF), ACLs, QoS, IP addressing, DNS, ACLs, Monitoring, NAT, VPN, the list goes on.
-Now try to pick that application up (network services and all) and move it to another data center … <pound head here>
+When you look what it takes to deploy an application, all the VMs and network services, you’ll find that network provisioning is a tremendous drag – up and down the stack – the VLANs, Firewalls, Load balancers, Routing (VRF), ACLs, QoS, IP addressing, DNS, ACLs, Monitoring, NAT, VPN, the list goes on.
+Now try to pick that application up (network services and all) and move it to another data center …

 When you think about it … the problem with networking is NOT packet forwarding.
 That’s one thing the networking industry has done really really well.
 We have these wonderful line rate 10/40/100G switches running extremely well engineered and robust distributed routing protocols such as OSPF/BGP/ISIS.
 We don’t need to re-invent that.